aaryapalwekar-cloud/GrainPick/README.md

 For CPU-only machines, consider using `vit_b` (smaller, faster) checkpoint instead of `vit_h`.
 Change `MODEL_TYPE = "vit_b"` in `grainpick.py` and download the matching checkpoint from the SAM releases page.

+## Platform Support

+The core GrainPick processing pipeline (`grainpick.py`) is cross-platform and can run on macOS, Linux, and Windows with the required Python dependencies installed.

+The interactive application interface (`grainpick_app.py`) is currently optimized and tested primarily on macOS systems (Apple Silicon / M-series).
 ---

 ## Next steps